MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-content.md

 | Role assignment | Any Azure Virtual Desktop object | 200 |
 | Session host | HostPool | 10,000 |

-\*If you require more than 500 application groups, submit a support ticket via the Azure portal.
+*If you require more than 500 application groups, submit a support ticket via the Azure portal.

 - We recommend that you deploy no more than 5,000 VMs per Azure subscription per region.
 This recommendation applies to both personal and pooled host pools, based on Windows Enterprise single and multi-session.
-Most customers use Windows Enterprise multi-session, which allows multiple users to log in to each VM.
+Most customers use Windows Enterprise multi-session, which allows multiple users to sign in to each VM.
 You can increase the resources of individual session-host VMs to accommodate more user sessions.
 - For automated session-host scaling tools, the limits are around 2,500 VMs per Azure subscription per region, because VM status interaction consumes more resources.
 - To manage enterprise environments with more than 5,000 VMs per Azure subscription in the same region, you can create multiple Azure subscriptions in a hub-spoke architecture and connect them via virtual network peering (using one subscription per spoke).
 You could also deploy VMs in a different region in the same subscription to increase the number of VMs.
 - Azure Resource Manager subscription API throttling limits don't allow more than 600 Azure VM reboots per hour via the Azure portal.
 You can reboot all your machines at once via the operating system, which doesn't consume any Azure Resource Manager subscription API calls.
 For more information about counting and troubleshooting throttling limits based on your Azure subscription, see [Troubleshoot API throttling errors](/azure/virtual-machines/troubleshooting/troubleshooting-throttling-errors).